Hero image

 (0)

-Describe the policies of President Kennedy.
-Explain why the USA became involved in Vietnam under President Kennedy.
-Lesson Objective: how strategic was President Kennedy?
-AQA GCSE History: Conflict and Tension in Asia, 1950-1975 - Escalation of Conflict in Vietnam.
+Describe the Battle of the Marne, 1914.
+Explain the significance of the Battle of the Marne, 1914.
+Lesson Objective: to what extent did French taxis cause a German jam?
+AQA GCSE History: Conflict and Tension - The First World War, 1894–1918.
 The resources are also suitable for Edexcel, OCR, WJEC GCSE History and iGCSE History.
 The resources that I have created have helped my GCSE History classes to sustain outstanding results over a period of time: 2022 P8: +0.88 and +0.81 2021 P8: +1.42 2020 P8: +0.47 2019 P8: +0.57 My GCSE History classes have also consistently attained the most Grade 9s in any subject and/or class at my current school of over 1300 students.
-In addition, this specific component - Conflict and Tension in Asia, 1950-1975 - marks for each question are consistently above the national average according to AQA Enhanced Results Analysis.
 I have worked for the examination boards for over 10 years and considering the recent developments within education, my resources are constantly amended and updated for students studying GCSE History.
 I have utilised feedback from students, fellow professionals, experienced colleagues and have used my own professional judgement to ensure that each resource will help you to teach quality history lessons to ensure that each student achieves their personal best.
 I am proud that I am a ‘Gold’ TES Author, and this is recognised by the fact that my resources have been downloaded over half a million times by educators throughout the world.
 Copyright Protection ©

 liam0001liam0001